andrewg010/kubefun/README.md

 # kubefun
 Experimenting with a kubernetes cluster on minikube

+Simple express app which does basically nothing except say hello :D

-Need to install docker, kubectl and minikube if you want to fiddle around with this repo :)
+Need to install docker, kubectl and minikube if you want to fiddle around with deploying this app to a cluster using the .yml files